influxdata/telegraf/plugins/parsers/csv/README.md

   ## will be added as fields.
   csv_tag_columns = []

+  ## Set to true to let the column tags overwrite the metadata and default tags.
+  csv_tag_overwrite = false

   ## The column to extract the name of the metric from.
 Will not be
   ## included as field in metric.
   csv_measurement_column = ""